 But things escalated quickly from there.
 Our corrugated buyer optimized the specs for the box and squeezed the manufacturer (sheet plant), reducing our costs.
 We consolidated orders for similar boxes into the same massive single run at the manufacturer, reducing costs even further.
 Our packaging engineer looked at the customer’s line, finding way to streamline the operation and selling them an automated case packer that uses less labor.
 Shipping damages are down too, from a better box design.
 Cost savings everywhere….

 The box doesn’t cost $1 anymore.
 Although any new distributor who tries to break into the account will probably quote that price.
 Don’t worry – the current distributor is making a good profit on the business as a result of the changes.
-And the customer is pretty happy too – in addition to a large savings on the materials, their labor cost is down and they appreciated the level of service they received (finding this opportunity).
+And the customer is pretty happy too – in addition to a large savings on the materials, their labor cost is down and they appreciated the level of service they received.
+Their retailer is happy as well – less damages and claims.
 More projects are coming.

 This is literally a case of engineering your way to success: our technical team repeatedly found opportunities to take cost out of different pieces of the total cost of ownership.
 The customer was delighted with the outcome and the buyer’s career received a big boost.
-Doing this on a regular basis will generate highly profitable, very loyal long term accounts.
+We generally got to pocket some incremental net income along the way.
+Doing this on a regular basis will generate very loyal long term accounts with a higher profit margin.

 Case Study #3 – Bridge Customer Gaps